Multiracial feminist theory: Activism

-Although women of color are rarely credited as being prominent in the second-wave feminist movement, multiracial feminism was evident in the 1980s, 1990s, and continues today.
+Although women of color are rarely credited as being prominent in the second-wave feminist movement, multiracial feminism was evident in the 1970s, 1980s, and continues today.

 In the 1970s, women of color worked alongside hegemonic, white feminist groups but found them to be largely centered on the white, middle-class feminist issues of the time.
 With the help of white, anti-racist women, women of color gave rise to multiracial feminist theory and led to the development of organizations created by and for women of color.

 Multiracial feminists of the 1980s challenged white feminism by articulating the individual experiences of women of color, immigrants, and "third-world women" who had been largely marginalized.
-This was mainly achieved through multiracial feminist writings, some of which date back as far as the 1960s.
+This was mainly achieved through multiracial feminist writings, some of which date back to the 1960s.

 Online activism

 There has been a consistent presence of multiracial feminists, journalists, and scholars utilizing online media to theorize and write about intersectionality and the multiracial experience as it relates collaboratively to class, gender, and race.